bens4lsu/theskinny-publish/Content/blog2/bennys-movie-review-kung-fu-hustle.md

 ---
-title: Benny's Movie Review:  <i>Kung Fu Hustle</i>
+title: Benny's Movie Review:  Kung Fu Hustle
 date: 2005-05-31 06:07
-description: A description of my post.
+description: I've decided that I might drop in an occasional movie review.
+But I won't be writing about movies that everyone reviews and that you've already decided to see or to not see anyway.
+So don't come back looking for my thoughts on Hitch or Revenge of the Sith.
+By the time I finally see those, you will have long since formed an opinion for yourself.
 tags: pop-culture
 id: 121
 ---
 I've decided that I might drop in an occasional movie review.
 But I won't be writing about movies that everyone reviews and that you've already decided to see or to not see anyway.
 So don't come back looking for my thoughts on <i>Hitch</i> or <i>Revenge of the Sith</i>.
 By the time I finally see those, you will have long since formed an opinion for yourself.

-<span class="spanEndPreview">&nbsp;</span><br /><br />But I do end up going to an inordinate number of movies that no one has heard of, much less knows that they're actually showing in a Baton Rouge theater.
+But I do end up going to an inordinate number of movies that no one has heard of, much less knows that they're actually showing in a Baton Rouge theater.
 Most of these pay at the Seigen Lane theater, and often, there's no more than a person or two in the movies other than my group.

 So, has anyone else not heard of <i>Kung Fu Hustle</i>?
 I had never heard of it before Mrs. theskinnyonbenny picked it as a rainy holiday pastime yesterday.
 She billed it as "a kung-fu movie spoof."